Home > Understanding Education Inequity > How is the RSCD Funded?

 The suburbs surrounding Rochester have built on that wealth and created systems were wealth generated by those working in the city and living in the suburbs is spent in the small local towns, rather than shared with the city to ensure the economic prosperity of the whole county (known as wealth hoarding).

-This has become so extreme that 5 of the top 50 most segregated school borders in the entire United States are between RCSD and it’s suburban neighbors.
+This has become so extreme that 5 of the top 50 most segregated school borders in the entire United States are between RCSD and its suburban neighbors.

 https://edbuild.org/content/fault-lines